ckuelker/pankyll-documentation/en_US/Documentation/Features/imprint.md

 ---

-Some states like Germany demand to have a page as in imprint for the web site.
+Some states like Germany demand to have a page as in imprint for the website.
 The 'imprint feature' provide this for theme designers to easily add a link to an imprint page wherever they see fit.
 It is not mandatory for [Pankyll] to have a imprint page.
 This section describes the usage and non usage of an